 Next day we explored Procida and moored in the small harbor of Marina di Chiaiolella.
 We enjoyed a good dinner at Ristorante Crescenzo and did a lot of walking round Procida.
 After a visit to the closed bird-sanctuary Isola di Vivara next day we sailed with nice westerly winds tacking to Ventotene, where we anchored in front of the harbor.

 On August 12th we explored the nice Island of Ventotene, where emperor Augustus banished his daughter Julia the Elder in 2 BC, and which used to be a prison camp until 1950.
 In the afternoon we sailed further west to the Island of Ponza, where we anchored in impressive Cala di Inferno in the middle of some hundred Italian boats.

 We enjoyed the clear waters for some days, visited Cala di Luna and Ponza harbor, where we had good fish dinner at Ristorante Il Timone.
 On Ferragosto August 15th, we rounded Ponza in the north and sailed back to Ischia Ponte, where we again anchored south of Castello Aragonese surrounded by Ferragosto fireworks until 3AM.
 At noon next day we sailed back via the coast of Napoli to Marina di Stabia for the next crew change.
 In the evening we had an interesting dinner in Taverna Mascalzone.
 Sophie's flight back to Vienna was delayed for 18 hours due to an engine breakdown.

 We sailed 232sm in 54 hours.
-You can follow our track with Google Earth, just click here or download sojSophTracks13.kmz.
+You may download our track in gpx-format or view it directly on Google Maps.